 • Lemon: Fresh lemon adds a nice burst of flavor to this recipe.

-TIP: See the Notes under the recipe at the bottom of the post for all of the allergy substitutions.
+TIP: See the Notes under the recipe at the bottom of the recipe for all of the allergy substitutions.

 Step-by-Step Instructions

-Here’s a look at how to make these healthy muffins.
-Scroll down to the bottom of this post for the full recipe, including the amounts and the timing.
+Here’s a look at how to make these Lemon Blueberry Muffins.
+Go right to the full recipe for all of the details, including the amounts and the timing.

 how to make blueberry lemon muffins in grid of steps.

-2. Stir the wet ingredients into the dry.
+2. Fold the wet ingredients into the dry with a spatula.
 Add the lemon zest.

 TIP: You can also bake these as mini muffins if you prefer.
 You’ll just bake them for a slightly shorter time period.